Skip to the main content.

 What is equity management?

-Equity management is the process of creating and managing company owners - typically founders, employees and investors.
-But a lot of things fall under this term, including regulatory, compliance and governance obligations.
+Equity management is the process of creating and managing company owners.
+That's typically founders, employees and investors.
+But there's a lot to it, including regulatory, compliance and governance obligations.

-Effective equity management gives founders total visibility of who owns shares and how many.
-As well as accurate records of share movements.
+Get it right and you'll have total visibility of who owns shares in your company, how many and accurate records of all share movements.

 So we’ve identified the pillars of equity management - what you need to keep in mind even while you’re busy running your business, to help keep you out of trouble.

-Let's take a look at the four key tasks that fall under equity management.
+Let's look at the four key tasks that fall under equity management.
+The cornerstones, if you will!

 1. Managing your cap table